dpnetca/meraki/docs/GetNetworkWirelessSsidIdentityPsks200ResponseInner.md

 `func (o *GetNetworkWirelessSsidIdentityPsks200ResponseInner) HasEmail() bool`

 HasEmail returns a boolean if a field has been set.

+### GetExpiresAt

+`func (o *GetNetworkWirelessSsidIdentityPsks200ResponseInner) GetExpiresAt() string`

+GetExpiresAt returns the ExpiresAt field if non-nil, zero value otherwise.

+### GetExpiresAtOk

+`func (o *GetNetworkWirelessSsidIdentityPsks200ResponseInner) GetExpiresAtOk() (*string, bool)`

+GetExpiresAtOk returns a tuple with the ExpiresAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpiresAt

+`func (o *GetNetworkWirelessSsidIdentityPsks200ResponseInner) SetExpiresAt(v string)`

+SetExpiresAt sets ExpiresAt field to given value.

+### HasExpiresAt

+`func (o *GetNetworkWirelessSsidIdentityPsks200ResponseInner) HasExpiresAt() bool`

+HasExpiresAt returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)